hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **SDG 5 "Gender equality":** One of the goals of the project was to establish a childcare support programme for children of waste pickers.

-**SDG 12 "Responsible consumption and production":** Development of an economically sustainable plastic collection model and design of a supply chain for collected plastic waste are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.
+**SDG 12 "Responsible consumption and production":** Development of a financially sustainable plastic collection model and design of a supply chain for collected plastic waste are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.